 1 – Run long Ethernet cables through walls, floors, attics and basements in order to deliver a wired Ethernet connection to a distant room.

-But it isn’t always easy or cost-effective to run such a cable, especially if you have to hire someone to do the work for you.
+It isn’t always easy or cost-effective to run such a cable, especially if you have to hire someone to do the work for you.

 2 – Use a standard Wi-Fi Network Extender to boost the existing Wi-Fi signal enough to reach the outer areas of your home.